mxcop/mxcop/content/articles/fundamental-rc.md

 {{ video_loop(file = "/anim/articles/fundamental-rc/showcase.mp4", alt = "Diffuse global illumination in flatland.", width = "640px") }}

 An awesome property of this method is that this is done <span class="highlight">fully-deterministically</span> and without temporal re-use!
-Furthermore, there are already plenty of clever ways to get it's performance to acceptable levels for modern hardware.
+Furthermore, there are already plenty of clever ways to get its performance to acceptable levels for modern hardware.

 *So without further ado, let's dive in!*